-- Allocating instructions to instruction window is called dispatch - Issue or fire wakes up instructions and their executions begin - In commit stage, the computed values are written back to ROB - The last stage is called retire or graduate.
-The result is written back to register file (architectural register file) using a logical register number.
+- Allocating instructions to instruction window is called dispatch - Issue or fire wakes up instructions and their executions begin - In commit stage, the computed values are written back to ROB (reorder buffer) - The last stage is called retire or graduate.
+The completed consecutive instructions can be retired.
+The result is written back to register file (architectural register file of 32 registers) using a logical register number from \$0 to \$31.